-I recently met a brother who I’d not seen since the late ’90s.
-He was eager to remind me of an incident I had more or less forgotten about.
-I was working in an Islamic bookshop at the time and he came in to buy the ten volume translation of Tafsir Ibn Kathir Abridged.
+I RECENTLY MET A brother who I’d not seen since the late ’90s.
+He was eager to remind me of an incident I’d more or less forgotten about.
+I was working in an Islamic bookshop at the time.
+He came in to buy the ten volume translation of Tafsir Ibn Kathir Abridged.
 At the time it was selling for just under £100.
 To his surprise (and I’m guessing also to his disappointment), I dissuaded him from doing so; I put him off.
 Truth of the matter is he wasn’t the first one I discouraged from buying this multi-volume tafsir; I had done this to a few others before.
 But why?

 But let me be clear.
 It wasn’t because I’m against people growing in sacred knowledge or understanding of Islam.
 Indeed, and all praise is for Allah, Allah has allowed me to be involved in learning, teaching and disseminating sacred knowledge of Islam since the mid 1980s.
 Over three decades on, and it’s still my core passion and vocation.

 Nor was it because of what I saw to be the somewhat inelegant way in which the Qur’an, the Word of God, had been rendered into English throughout the translation.
 And neither was my concern that it wasn’t the actual real deal; it was a tahdhib – an abridgement and a slight reworking of the original.

 Instead, my motive was more straightforward.
 Tafsir works aren’t usually written with the general public in mind.
 Their whole style, length, format, content, technical vocabulary or discourse is mitigated against a general readership.
 In fact, the target audience of tafsir works is specifically the scholar or budding scholar.